webex/postman-webex-calling/README.md

 5) Answer an inbound call, start recording, the pause recording, resume recording and stop call recording and then end the call.
 **Note:** The apiUser must be enabled for Call Recording in Control Hub and should have "On Demand" Call Recording option selected.
 Also, the apiUser information must be provisioned the Dubber account (i.e. user and dub point should be created prior to using these APIs)
 6) Get Call History (i.e. missed calls, placed calls and received calls).
+7) Voice Messages (example usage of the voice message APIs).

 Each folder is standalone, but the requests are meant to be run one after the other.